Mount Saint Michael: Sedevacantist congregation

-In 1977, the Jesuits sold Mount St. Michael to the sedevacantist organisation Congregation of Mary Immaculate Queen.
+In 1977, the Jesuits sold Mount St. Michael to an investment company, and it was eventually bought by the sedevacantist organisation Congregation of Mary Immaculate Queen.
 Mount St. Michael served as a boys' school, seminary and rectory for the priests and brothers of the Congregation.

 Today, the east wing serves as a cloistered residence for religious sisters associated with CMIQ.
-The west wing houses CMIQ offices, a religious gift shop with traditional Catholic books and religious goods, a library, and Saint Michael's Academy, a K-12 school for boys and girls.
+The west wing houses CMIQ offices, a religious gift shop with traditional Catholic books and religious goods, a library, and Saint Michael's Academy, a sedevacantist K-12 school for boys and girls.

 A chapel located on the second floor serves as the parochial and school church and is used for the solemn celebration of the sacred liturgy in the Tridentine Mass.

 Sexual abuse allegations

 In September 2002 and January 2003, two lawsuits alleging sexual abuse of "roughly 25 plaintiffs" were filed against former Catholic priest Patrick O'Donnell, not a member of CMRI, also naming the Catholic Diocese of Spokane as a defendant for its failure to protect children from O'Donnell.
 Two of the plaintiffs, brothers Steve and Terry Barber, allege that O'Donnell molested them at the Mount St. Michael Seminary.
 O'Donnell has admitted to molesting some, but not all, of the plaintiffs.